TanStack/query/docs/src/pages/docs/guides/queries.md

 ## Query Basics

 In React Query, a query is a declarative dependency on some asynchronous source of data.
+A query can be used with any Promise based method (including GET and POST methods) to fetch data from a server.
+If your method modifies data on the server, we recommend using [Mutations](https://react-query.tanstack.com/docs/guides/mutations) instead.

 To make a new query, call the `useQuery` hook with at least: